Communauté

 Le nouveau visage de l’épicerie : La Pantry de Knowlton fête sa 1ère année!

-In the heart of the village of Knowlton, La Pantry opened its doors a year ago, slowly revolutionizing the way villagers do their grocery shopping by offering a range of high quality artisanal products made with love by passionate local producers.
-The offer is also healthy, and the whole is impressive; among them, Quebec sea salt ( Sel St-Laurent ), year-round vegetables ( Urban freshness ), local meats (including Brome Lake Pastures ), fir honey , wines, ciders, and much more.
+In the heart of the village of Knowlton, La Pantry opened its doors a year ago, slowly revolutionizing the way villagers do their grocery shopping by offering a range of high-quality artisanal products made with love by passionate local producers.
+The offer is also healthy, and the whole thing is impressive; among them Quebec sea salt ( Sel St-Laurent ), year-round vegetables ( Fruiture Urbaine ), local meats (including Brome Lake Pastures ), of fir honey , wines, ciders, and much more.

-The project had been in the minds of the owners, Leila El Hamarneh and Benoit Morin, for a few years, but the pandemic accelerated the process.
-Between Dunham, Frelighsburg, Brome Lake and Sutton, the region was teeming with agri-food producers, many of whom were already friends (such as Les Jardins de la Grelinette ) and the idea was to offer a place where these producers could sell at a fair price and according to their available volume as small farms, offering another distribution avenue to customers than the summer market of Saturday.
+The project had been on the minds of owners Leila El Hamarneh and Benoit Morin for several years, but the pandemic accelerated the process.
+Between Dunham, Frelighsburg, Brome Lake and Sutton, the region was teeming with agri-food producers, many of whom were already friends (such as Les Jardins de la Grelinette ) and the idea was to offer a place where these producers could sell at a fair price and according to their available volume as small farms, offering another avenue of distribution to customers than the Saturday summer market.

-It was also guided by a desire to participate in the revitalization of their region by creating more than a grocery store, but a place that we would frequent on a daily basis to stock our pantry while contributing to the local economy.
+It was also guided by a desire to participate in the revitalization of their region by creating more than a grocery store, but rather a place that we would visit daily to stock our pantry while contributing to the local economy.

 The Knowlton Pantry

-The friendly couple also had the good idea of making a café with benches to sit on and the place quickly became an essential stop and a social place for villagers to meet up.
+The friendly couple also had the good idea of creating a café with benches to sit on and the place quickly became an essential stop and a social place for the villagers to meet.

-The place is always lively, friendships are made, and tastings allow us to discover the food as well as the wines, ciders and non-alcoholic drinks.
-These are taking an exponential market share, and the Pantry keeps up with the trends with always new arrivals.
+The place is always lively, friendships are formed, and tastings allow us to discover food as well as wines, ciders, and soft drinks.
+These are taking an exponential market share, and the Pantry keeps up with the latest trends with always new arrivals.

-It was with a desire to showcase these products that the Pantry project was born, but also from an aspiration to participate in a profound change in cultures.
-We are increasingly aware of the imperatives of local food (see this episode Radical Ideas with Jean-Martin Fortier and his farm-to-table project with the Old Mill Space ) for the benefit of our ecology but also our livelihood.
+The Pantry project was born out of a desire to showcase these products, but also out of an aspiration to participate in a profound change in cultures.
+We are increasingly aware of the imperatives of local food (see this episode Radical Ideas with Jean-Martin Fortier and his farm-to-table project with the Old Mill Space ) for the benefit of our ecology but also of our subsistence.

-Foods that must travel or come from industrial agriculture are fortunately less and less popular and are “expensive” to our planet, and La Pantry thus takes on an educational mission; that of demonstrating the importance of supporting local producers, eating food in season and practicing the circular economy by buying local.
+Foods that have to travel or come from industrial agriculture are fortunately becoming less and less popular and are costing our planet a lot, and La Pantry therefore has an educational mission: to demonstrate the importance of supporting local producers, eating food in season and practicing the circular economy by buying locally.

-When Leila is asked to comment on the first year of her business, she spontaneously exclaims “Happiness, happiness, happiness!” ".
-There is no shortage of challenges, but she sees the Knowlton Pantry as the logical culmination of more than 20 years of career and a return to her roots.
-DJ's, terrace and tastings were offered to customers as a thank you.
+When Leila is asked to comment on the first year of her business, she spontaneously exclaims, "Happiness, happiness, happiness!"
+There are many challenges, but she considers the Pantry in Knowlton to be the logical culmination of more than 20 years of career and a return to her roots.
+DJs, a terrace, and tastings were offered to customers as a thank you.
 Long live The Knowlton Pantry !

 Read more